AdobeDocs/experience-manager-65.en/help/sites-developing/dev-bulk-editor.md

 ### Save Servlet {#save-servlet}

 In the default configuration of the Bulk Editor each row is a node and the path of this node is stored in the row record.
 The Bulk Editor keeps the link between the row and the node through the jcr path.
-When a user edits the grid, a list of all of the modifications is built.
+When a user edits the grid, a list of all the modifications is built.
 When a user clicks **Save**, a POST query is sent to each path with the updated properties values.
 This is the basis of the Sling concept and it works well if each cell is a property of the node.
 But if the Query servlet is implemented to do inheritance computation, this model cannot work as a property returned by the Query servlet can be inherited from another node.

 The Save servlet concept is that the modifications are not directly posted to each node but that they are posted to one servlet that does the saving job.
 This gives this servlet the possibility to analyze the modifications and save the properties on the right node.